 - 15 Oct 2015 - Polykarpos Adamidis Diane Schmitt - Border management, migration and security (DG Home Affairs)

 - 14 Oct 2015 - Bodo Lehmann - Cyber security (DG Digital Economy)

-- 23 Apr 2015 - Director-General Alfred Matthias Ruete - Discussion on Issues related to Security Industry Competitiveness in the H2020 "Secure Societies" Programme (DG Home Affairs)
+- 23 Apr 2015 - Director-General Alfred Matthias Ruete - Discussion on Issues related to Security Industry Competitiveness in the H2020 "Secure Societies" Programme (DG Migration and Home Affairs)